 Fetchit

-@vielzeug/fetchit ships three composable primitives built on native fetch: createApi, createQuery, and createMutation.
+@vielzeug/fetchit ships a small set of composable primitives built on native fetch: createApi, createQuery, and createMutation.

 Installation